 If none of this enables you to avoid conflict, or if you do not wish to choose arbitration, your last option is going to court.

 To prevent yourself from having further disputes, you should be aware of your rights and duties.
 If disputes arise anyway, you should try to resolve them using alternative dispute resolution methods.

-If you’re unsure about the legal advice that you or your startup require, we offer a Free Legal Session We’ll talk you through your needs and answer the questions you may have on Seed Funding.
-Book a session here.
+If you’re unsure about the legal advice that you or your startup require, book a call with our legal team.
+We’ll talk you through your needs and answer the questions you may have on Seed Funding.